Pharmacy Technician Programs in Glendale, AZ

 The program - which requires proof of high school graduation or GED completion to enter - covers all the basics needed to pass the PTCB certification exam and offers an additional focus on more clinical aspects of the job including the proper fulfillment and administration of total parenteral nutrition (TPN) prescriptions and IV medication basics.

 While standard financial aid is not available to cover student costs a payment plan is offered to students and some local Maricopa County residents may also be eligible to receive state workforce grants to pay for the majority of their studies.

 How Much Does a Pharmacy Technician Make in Glendale, AZ?

 The main concern that almost everyone has when thinking about a new professional direction, particularly one that requires going to school, is how much of a return they will get on their time, money, and effort.

 Or, more directly, how much money can I expect to make in Glendale, Arizona, as a pharmacy technician?

 Each individual employer's unique pay scales will determine how much you can make as an entry-level pharmacy technician, but recent data can provide some insight.

-The average pay for an entry-level, or Level 1 pharmacy technician, in Arizona in 2022 was $18.17 per hour, which was somewhat less than the national average of $18.95 per hour, according to data from the Bureau of Labor Statistics.
+The average pay for an entry-level, or Level 1 pharmacy technician, in Arizona in 2022 was $20.00 per hour, which is higher than the national average of $18.17 per hour, according to data from the Bureau of Labor Statistics.